timmaxw/metacompiler/docs/spec-language.md

 ```

 It binds the name `<name>` to a function of zero or more parameters, evaluating to the thing on the right-hand side of the `=`.
 The type of the thing on the right-hand side of the `=` must evaluate to the `<type>` after the `::`.
 This is to simplify type inference.

+## Notes

+`let` and `data` directives can refer to names that were bound later in the file.
+So, order of directives does not matter.